cygnyx/markover.js/README.md

 [CDN](http://en.wikipedia.org/wiki/Content_delivery_network)
 providers improve user experience by downloading libraries quickly to their systems.
-The downside is the need to update to program as these resources change.
+The downside is the need to update programs as these resources change.